asearfos/chipper/docs/chipper_manual.md

 The colors are to help you distinguish separate notes.
 A note is considered to be a set of connected elements (by edges not corners, e.g.
-4-connected) in the binary sonogram having an area greater than the threshold.
+4-connected) in the binary spectrogram having an area greater than the threshold.
 So, if two notes very close to one another appear separate and are the same color, they are most likely one note.
 This may be due to the limits of screen resolution.